REJECT WORSHIP FROM MEN

 Beloved, beware of people who call you by special, loft or eminent names after your ministrations.
 Beware of spiritually immature or undiscerning people who may offer you the worship, praise or glory due to God after your ministrations.

 How you deal with such people or treat the worship they offer you go a long way to affect your life, ministry and destiny.

 Learn from Barnabas and Paul!

-Prayer: My Dear Heavenly Father, grant me divine wisdom to deal with the undiscerning people when they seek to offer to me the worship, praises and glories due to You.
-Help me to vigorously reject such sacrifices, in Jesus’ name.
+Prayer: My Dear Heavenly Father, grant me divine wisdom and boldness to deal with the undiscerning people when they seek to offer to me the worship, praises and glories due to You.
+Help me to vigorously reject such sacrifices as Barnabas and Paul did, in Jesus’ name.
 Amen.